marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/program-instrumentation-options.rst

     This option enables signed integer overflow checking.
 We check that the result of ``+``, ``*``, and both unary and binary ``-`` does not overflow in the signed arithmetics.
+This also detects ``INT_MIN / -1`` signed division.
 Note, integer promotion rules must be taken into account.
 That is, the following is not an
     overflow: